gvwilson/thirdbit/src/fiction/in-heck/index.md

 Sindy shivered.
-One by one the screens in the room lit up, each one showing the same image: the giant antenna at the observatory.
+One by one the screens in the room lit up, each one showing the same image: the antenna on the roof.
 "Central communications array online,"
 Patient and the lab bots announced.
 Slowly,
-the antenna began to turn.
+with a rumble that shook the room, the antenna began to turn.

 "Finally,"